 - “Hi John, touching base again — I’m sure you guys are pretty busy going through a pile of proposals at a time.
 Want to hop on a quick 15-min call and go through the main action items so that you’re aware of what makes our implementation plan unique?”
 (4 days later).

 - “Hey John, our marketing team has upgraded a popular content piece/case study that generated 10,000 visitors already discussing a similar scenario you are dealing with.
 I thought this may be of use during the decision-making process – (link)” (1 week later).

 - “Hi John, assuming you’re swamped now, who’s the best person to Cc here and talk through the biggest challenges your team is struggling with now that the application can solve?
 Thanks in advance.”
 (1 week later).

 - “Hey again, I know the RFP selection process should have been completed already.
 Is anything dragging you due to realigning priorities internally?
-Happy to talk through other process or automation struggles the team is dealing with and share some tips how we handle these over a quick call, let me know if Thursday morning is open.”
+Happy to talk through other process or automation struggles the team is dealing with and share some tips on how we handle these over a quick call, let me know if Thursday morning is open.”
 (1 week later).

-Whenever there’s anything noteworthy on our end, we shoot follow-ups as well — a relevant case study, a new blog post, a press release for a new tool/service, a guest post of ours in a reputable media.
+Whenever there’s anything noteworthy on our end, we shoot follow-ups as well — a relevant case study, a new blog post, a press release for a new tool/service, or a guest post of ours in reputable media.

 What Do We Expect from Follow-Ups?

 - Get an acknowledgement that the proposal is reviewed.
 In this case, we invite them to a discussion regarding particular features or business problems we may solve in a better manner.

 - Figure out if there’s a change of plans.
 Then we reschedule or discuss additions that could be beneficial in the future.